OscarJHernandez/OscarJHernandez.github.io/_posts/2018-08-08-EDS3_summerschool_project.md

 # Building and Training Deep Neural Networks for Image Classification

-Image classification is an important topics that is applicable to many branches in science and technology.
+Image classification is an important topic that is applicable to many branches in science and technology.
 The best methods to solve this problem are convolutional neural networks.
 Large networks can take weeks to train using multiple GPUs.
-In order to learn more about how to implement convolutional neural networks, preprocess the data, and train them, in this project we implement a few simplified CNN architectures, train them from scratch using the Pascal Voc data set and benchmark them against a baseline model.
+In order to learn more about how to implement convolutional neural networks, preprocess the data, and train them, in this project we implement a few simplified CNN architectures, train them from scratch using the [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) data set and benchmark them against a baseline model.